CastosHQ/Seriously-Simple-Podcasting/readme.txt

 Simply upload the plugin and you're good to go.
 Go to "Podcast > Add New" to add new episodes and go to "Podcast > Settings" to customise, describe, protect, redirect & share your podcast.

 Podcast audio files can be uploaded directly into WordPress or hosted on any other site - in the latter case all you'll need to supply is the URL to the file.
-Please note that episode lengths can only be automatically calculated for files that are hosted on the same server as the website - you can input them in manually otherwise.
+Please note that episode lengths and file sizes can only be automatically calculated for files that are hosted on the same server as the website - either way though, you can input them in manually.

 == Installation ==